reduxjs/redux/docs/tutorials/fundamentals/part-4-store.md

 and anything else you can think of.

-In particular, **middleware are _intended_ to contain side effects**.
-In addition, **middleware can modify `dispatch` to accept things that are _not_ just plain action objects**.
+In particular, **middleware are _intended_ to contain logic with side effects**.
+In addition, **middleware can modify `dispatch` to accept things that are _not_ plain action objects**.
 We'll talk more about both of these [in Part 6: Async Logic](./part-6-async-logic.md).

 ## Redux DevTools

 Finally, there's one more very important thing to cover with configuring the store.

-**Redux was specifically designed to make it easy to understand when, where, why, and how your state has changed over time**.
+**Redux was specifically designed to make it easier to understand when, where, why, and how your state has changed over time**.
 As part of that, Redux was built to enable the use of the **Redux DevTools** - an addon that shows you a history of what actions were dispatched, what those actions contained, and how the state changed after each dispatched action.

 The Redux DevTools UI is available as a browser extension for [Chrome](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) and [Firefox](ttps://addons.mozilla.org/en-US/firefox/addon/reduxdevtools/).
 If you haven't already added that to your browser, go ahead and do that now.

 Once that's installed, open up the browser's DevTools window.
 You should now see a new "Redux" tab there.
-It doesn't do anything, yet - we've got to hook it up to a store first.
+It doesn't do anything, yet - we've got to set it up to talk to a Redux store first.

 ### Adding the DevTools to the Store